eliasjames/writing/lyrics/persephone.md

 All we play out
 They encode
 In a night's muggy buzz
-Like the solstice is the last summer day lying
+Like the solstice is summer’s last long day lying
 Like a smile holds a secret
 Show me yours!